Scary Godmother: Halloween Spooktakular: Plot

-On Halloween night, Hannah Marie, dressed as a fairy princess, is about to go trick-or-treating with her spoiled cousin, Jimmy, wearing a devil hoodie, and his friends Katie, dressed as a black cat, Daryl, in a candy piece costume, and Bert, pretending to be a baseball player driving inside a powerful SUV that can shoot atomic lasers.
+On Halloween night, Hannah Marie is about to go trick-or-treating with her older cousin, Jimmy, and his friends Katie, Daryl, and Bert.
 Jimmy, annoyed with having to go with Hannah, conceives a prank to scare her home.
-While near an abandoned house in a graveyard, Jimmy concocts a myth about residents at the house (the "spook house") not feeding candy to monsters surrounding its exterior and being eaten as a result; ever since, candy has to be in the basement every year to prevent the monsters from killing other children in the world.
-Jimmy tells Hannah to go in the house and leave some candy.
-A frightened Hannah walks in the front door while the other kids lock her inside.
+While near an abandoned house in a graveyard, Jimmy concocts a myth about former residents at what he calls the "Spook House" not feeding candy to monsters surrounding its exterior and being devoured; ever since, candy has to be in the basement every year to prevent the monsters from killing children.
+Tasked by Jimmy, a frightened Hannah walks in the front door while the other kids lock her inside.

-Inside, a friendly witch, along with her ghost cat, magically appears in front of Hannah and introduces herself as the Scary Godmother.
-She takes her on a broomstick ride to the Fright Side, a place where the Godmother's other friends live: Mr. Skully Pettibone the skeleton, Harry the werewolf, a fuzzy monster that works scaring kids named Bug-A-Boo, and a vampire family of parents Count Max and Countess Ruby, and son Orson.
-They are having another annual Halloween party, described by Pettibone as the most "spooky phantom fest in the whole realm".
-Although at first frightened of the monsters, Hannah eventually warms up to them and parties.
-Antics include dancing, a chase throughout the house by most of the guests, bonding between Orson and Hannah, and Harry annoying the other participants by eating most of the food and talking a lot.
+A friendly red-headed witch, along with her ghost cat Boozle, magically appears in front of Hannah and introduces herself as the Scary Godmother.
+She takes her on a broomstick ride to the Fright Side, a place where the Godmother's other friends live: Mr. Skully Pettibone the skeleton, Harry the werewolf, a fuzzy monster that works scaring kids named Bug-A-Boo, and a vampire family of parents Count Max and Countess Ruby, and 8-year-old son Orson.
+Although at first frightened of the monsters, Hannah eventually warms up to them and takes part in their annual "phantom fest".
+After waiting hours outside the Spook House, Jimmy, Katie, Bert, and Daryl, worried about Hannah's safety and the legitimacy of Jimmy's legend, enter the house to search for her.